-Lab Assistant Job Number Full/Part Time Schedule Salary 201907093961 Full Time 8AM - 5PM $44,182 - $52,576 Position Information Dr. Aerika Brittian Loyd in the Department of Psychology at the University of California, Riverside is seeking a FT Research Technician (i.e., lab manager/coordinator) beginning September or October 2019.
+Lab Assistant Job Number Full/Part Time Schedule Salary 201907103981 Full Time 8AM - 5PM $44,182 - $52,576 Position Information Dr. Diamond Bravo in the Department of Psychology at the University of California, Riverside is seeking a FT Research Technician (i.e., lab manager/coordinator) beginning September 2019.

-The initial appointment would be for one year, with the possibility to extend for an additional year based on performance and continued funding.
-The lab manager/research technician will work under the supervision of the PI to set up a new lab at UCR, and manage new and existing studies exploring how intersections of race, ethnicity, gender, and identity inform health and development for youth and young adults of color (e.g., Black/African American and Latinx/Hispanic).
-This is an excellent position for individuals who wish to pursue graduate work in developmental, social, and/or clinical psychology, as well as human development and family studies or education.
+The initial appointment will be for one academic year, with the possibility to extend for an additional year based on performance and available funding.
+Some international travel may be required.
+The lab manager/research technician will work under the supervision of the PI to set up a new lab at UCR, and manage new and existing studies investigating how intersecting identities (e.g., race/ethnicity, gender, sexual orientation, national identity) relate to policy, motivational processes, health, and development for youth and young adults, particularly Latinx/Hispanic populations.
+This is an ideal position for individuals who wish to pursue graduate work in human development, education, family studies, and/ or psychology.
 If interested, they would also have an opportunity to co-author conference posters and/or publications that will be submitted to peer-reviewed scholarly journals.

-Submit C.V., cover letter describing interest in position and relevant previous experience, and names and contact information for two references.
-References will be asked to specifically address applicant's research experience, organizational and communication skills, ability to work independently and collaboratively, and experience working with racial minority youth and/or families.
+Submit C.V., cover letter describing interest in position and relevant previous experience, and names and contact information for at least two references.
+References will be asked to address applicant's research experience, organizational and communication skills, ability to work independently and collaboratively, and experience working with ethnic-racial minority youth or within international contexts.
 Minimum Requirements 1.
-Graduation from high school or a General Education Diploma and three years of laboratory experience or two years of college including courses in the natural, physical or social sciences and two years of laboratory experience; or an equivalent combination of education and experience and knowledge and abilities essential to the successful performance of the duties assigned to the position.
+Graduation from high school or a General Education Diploma and three years of laboratory experience or two years of college including courses in the natural, physical or social sciences and two years of laboratory experience; or an equivalent combination of education and experience; and knowledge and abilities essential to the successful performance of the duties assigned to the position.

-2. Must have strong computer skills (e.g., Excel, Word, Powerpoint) and familiarity with statistical software packages (e.g., SPSS).
+4. Must have strong computer skills (e.g., Excel, Word, Powerpoint), and familiarity with qualitative (e.g., NVivo) and statistical software packages (e.g., SPSS).

-2. Experience with racial and/or ethnic minority youth/families or community-based research.
+2. Experience with racial and/or ethnic minority youth/families, international, or community-based research.